Have you ever been around goats, as in up close and personal? They're adorable and curious creatures.

 They’ll bump right up next to you, sniff around you no doubt checking for something to eat.
 No food?
 Time to move on.
 They’re comical to watch and give you a warm and fuzzy feeling like you're playing with puppies.

-The mother of one juvenile named Jellybean didn’t have enough milk so she was bottle fed in order to survive.
-Even though she was now weaned, the appearance of the bottle brought impatient bleating and a rush to where my husband waited to feed her.
-Talk about ravenous.
+The mother of one juvenile goat named Jellybean didn’t have enough milk so she was bottle fed in order to survive.
+Even though she was now weaned, the appearance of the bottle brought impatient bleating and a rush for my husband to feed her.
+She was ravenous.

 She split the end of the nipple taking huge gulps and finished the bottle in thirty seconds flat.
 Her face and his shirt were all splashed with milk, but what an affectionate sweetheart she was.
 We could have spent hours here.